 Too much salt isn’t good for humans, so it’s natural, that it won’t be any better for your pet.
 Salt can cause a life-threatening disease called sodium ion poisoning.
 Be sure to be cautious of how much salt is in the human food you may sneak under the table and always keep it out of reach from your pets!

 Before ordering a Puppuccino (whipped cream in an espresso-sized cup) know that dairy products can cause a severe upset stomach.
 Animals are only equipped to handle dairy from their own species.
 So, milk, cheese, and ice cream are not the best idea.
 There are many specialty-made dairy products for your pet to enjoy!

 Christmas is the time of giving.
 What’s a better gift for a dog than a bone?
-While there are safe options, it is important to note there are some very serious dangers in some.
+While there are safe options, it is important to note there are some very serious dangers in certain types of bones.
 You should avoid bones that splinter easily, such as cooked bones.
 So, any raw bone would be fine then?
 Not necessarily.
-You should also avoid pork bones, rib bones, or any bone smaller than your dogs mouth that they can swallow.
-If there’s splinters or broken pieces they can cause mouth lacerations and internal lacerations as well as, choking, broken teeth, vomiting and diarrhea, severe constipation, and intestinal blockages.
+You should also avoid pork bones, rib bones, or any bone smaller than your dog’s mouth that they can swallow.
+If there are splinters or broken pieces they can cause mouth lacerations and internal lacerations as well as, choking, broken teeth, vomiting and diarrhea, severe constipation, and intestinal blockages.
 Be sure to use caution when throwing your dog a bone!

 At Gold Star Pups, we like to educate our new owners so that they will feel confident and have their minds at ease when bringing home their new fur friend.
 We are always open to questions and will gladly help you gain knowledge!
 If you haven’t selected your pet and are just doing research that’s AWESOME!
 We commend you!
 If you feel you’re ready to add your new furry member, click the button below!